-Seven Bloodstained Orchids is one of the few gialli I can think of where the killer has a motive beyond simply being mad.
-A lot of giallo titles feature a psychopath that kills because he or she is crazy.
-Seven Bloodstained Orchids features an antagonist that–while crazy–kills for a reason beyond that.
-He or she has an axe to grind and their behavior is motivated by more than just an urge to kill.
+One of the things I appreciate about Seven Bloodstained Orchids is that the killer has a motive beyond simply being mad or hating women.
+Lesser giallo titles often feature a psychopath that kills simply because he or she is crazy or chauvinistic.
+Seven Bloodstained Orchids depicts an antagonist that–while crazy–kills for a reason beyond that.
+He or she has an axe to grind and their behavior is motivated by more than just an urge to kill or a disdain for the so-called fairer sex.
 The film incorporates elements of the revenge thriller–which was just beginning to become popular at the time of its release.

 The reveal, where we learn the identity of the killer is entirely unexpected and the fact that they have a revenge-based and believable motive makes the ending a lot more enjoyable.
 It feels less rushed than the conclusion one might expect from this type of film.
 It is still short and sweet but since the motive is believable, that makes all the difference.

 As for pacing, Seven Bloodstained Orchids is right on point.
 The deaths come at just the right time and at no point is the viewer left disinterested in what is transpiring onscreen.